vectorgrp/sil-kit/docs/usage/interoperability.rst

 - First Participant: Any version
 - Second Participant 4.0.8 or higher

 The registry transmits an error to the second participant in SIL Kit 4.0.8 via the ``ParticipantAnnouncementReply`` message with the ``status`` field set to ``Failed``.

-The second participant does not report a timeout anymore, but immediately reports a an error message containing the diagnositc message reported by the registry:
+The second participant does not report a timeout anymore, but immediately reports an error message containing the diagnostic message reported by the registry:

 .. code-block:: powershell